awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-prereqs.md

 ### Set Up Permissions to Control Stack Resource Inclusion<a name="stacksets-prereqs-executionrole"></a>

 Use customized execution roles to control which stack resources users and groups can include in their stack sets\.
 For example, you might want to set up a group that can only include Amazon S3\-related resources in the stack sets they create, while another team can only include DynamoDB resources\.
 To do this, you create a trust relationship between the customized administrator role for each group and a customized execution role for each set of resources\.
 The customized execution role defines which stack resources can be included in stack sets\.
-The customized adminstrator role resides in the adminstrator account, while the customized execution role resides in each target account in which you want to create stack sets using the defined resources\.
+The customized administrator role resides in the administrator account, while the customized execution role resides in each target account in which you want to create stack sets using the defined resources\.
 You then enable specific users and groups to use the customized administration role when performing stack set operations\.

-For example you can create customized adminstrator roles A, B, and C in the administrator account\.
+For example you can create customized administrator roles A, B, and C in the administrator account\.
 Users and groups with permission to use Role A can create stack sets containing the stack resources specifically listed in customized execution role X, but not those in roles Y or Z, or resource not included in any execution role\.

 ![\[Set up a trust relationship between a customized administrator role and a customized execution role in the target accounts.
 The user then passes those roles when creating the stack set.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/stacksets_perms_admin_execution.png)